 All you’re aiming to do for now is keep it out of sight and out of mind.

-Exercise is an excellent way to deal with a breakup.
+Exercise is an excellent way to deal with a breakup and forget about your ex, at least temporarily.
 It releases endorphins which make you feel fantastic and reduce your perception of pain (both physical and emotional).

 It also gives you something else to focus on.
 Rather than sitting on the couch alone, you’re at the gym or out on the trail staying busy.
 If intense exercise is your thing, you won’t have time to think about doing anything else!